prasunitade30-del/autostream-agent/README.md

 To deploy this agent on WhatsApp:

-1. Register with Meta for Developers — create a WhatsApp Business App and get a phone number + access token.
+1. Register with Meta for Developers - create a WhatsApp Business App and get a phone number + access token.
-2. Set up a Webhook endpoint — build a FastAPI or Flask server with two routes:
+2. Set up a Webhook endpoint - build a FastAPI or Flask server with two routes:
-   - `GET /webhook` — for Meta's verification challenge (returns the hub challenge token).
+   a.
+GET /webhook - for Meta's verification challenge .
-   - `POST /webhook` — receives incoming messages from WhatsApp users as JSON payloads.
+   b.
+POST /webhook - receives incoming messages from WhatsApp users as JSON payloads.
-3. Session state management — use a dictionary (or Redis in production) keyed by the user's WhatsApp phone number to persist `AgentState` across webhook calls, since each message arrives as a separate HTTP request.
+3. Session state management - use a dictionary (or Redis in production) keyed by the user's WhatsApp phone number to persist AgentState across webhook calls, since each message arrives as a separate HTTP request.
-4. Process and reply — on each `POST`, extract the user's message, look up their session state, call `app.invoke(state)`, and send the agent's response back via the WhatsApp Cloud API (`POST https://graph.facebook.com/v17.0/{phone_id}/messages`).
+4. Process and reply - on each POST, extract the user's message, look up their session state, call `app.invoke(state)`, and send the agent's response back via the WhatsApp Cloud API (`POST https://graph.facebook.com/v17.0/{phone_id}/messages`).
-5. Deploy — host the webhook server on Railway, Render, or AWS Lambda with a public HTTPS URL registered in the Meta dashboard.
+5. Deploy - host the webhook server on Railway, Render, or AWS Lambda with a public HTTPS URL registered in the Meta dashboard.

 ## Link to the project demonstration video